OWASP/www-project-secure-coding-practices-quick-reference-guide/draft-en/02-checklist/05-checklist.md

 - [ ]   All cryptographic functions used to protect secrets from the application user must be implemented on a trusted system

-- [ ]   Protect master secrets from unauthorized access
+- [ ]   Protect secrets from unauthorized access

 - [ ]   Cryptographic modules should fail securely